-Check that the steering box is securely mounted and not leaking.
-Look for any missing nuts and/or, bolts.
+Inspect that the power steering box is securely mounted and not leaking.

-Check for power steering fluid leaks or damage to power steering hoses.

-Steering Linkage

-See that connecting links, arms, and rods from the steering box to the wheel are not worn or cracked.

-Check that joints and sockets are not worn or loose and that there are no missing nuts, bolts, or cotter keys.
+- Inspect that all steering hoses and connections are not cracked, worn, or leaking. - Inspect that visible connecting links, arms, and rods from the steering box to the wheel are not worn or cracked and that joints and sockets are not worn or loose. - Inspect there no missing nuts, bolts, or cotter keys/pins in the steering connections.

-11.2.2 - Suspension
+11.5.2 - Axle Components/Steering Axle